 - All working surfaces in the room (e.g. table tops, plastic cover on computer keyboards, etc.) are disinfected with an appropriate disinfectant.
 If any absorbable ‘chuck(s)’ on table top surfaces are used or contaminated they will be decontaminated with an appropriate disinfectant, disposed of in the biohazard waste receptacle, and replaced with a clean ‘chuck’.

 - Infectious rodents are housed in a Thoren unit or on a shelving rack with filter-top caging.

 - Soiled bottles, feeders, filter tops, and cages with bedding must be placed in an autoclavable wrap for autoclaving prior to manipulating, washing and reuse.

 Infected Animal Disposal

-- If a deceased animal is found, OAR personnel will bag the carcass, place it in the cooler, and submit a dead in pen (DIP) slip for the animal.
+- If a deceased animal is found, OAR personnel will bag the carcass in a biohazard-labeled bag, place it in the cooler, and submit a dead in pen (DIP) slip for the animal.
 The PI and any staff with system access will receive an email from the OAR office or vet staff notifying them of the death.

 - Carcasses are placed in a DIP bin in the cooler; bins are labeled with the day of the week that corresponds to the date on the automated email that PIs and staff receive once the DIP slip is processed.
 Carcasses are saved for at least 3 days’ post-death, longer over holidays.